Freelancing on a Budget

 But until you actually get a video coaching client, you don’t need to buy the service.

 I use an Excel spreadsheet to track my accounting.
-When I need something more complex, I will buy the more complex thing.
-So far in twenty-five years I have not needed the more complex thing.
+When I need something more complex, I buy it.
+However, in twenty-five years, I have not needed anything more complex.

-To learn about free and inexpensive resources, to develop your skills, and to be in a position to give and get referrals, it helps to be hooked in with other freelancers.
-You can do this by following and interacting with other editors on Twitter, participating in online groups like Editors’ Association of Earth (on Facebook), and so on.
+To learn about free and inexpensive resources, to develop your skills, and to be in a position to give and get referrals helps to be hooked up with other freelancers.
+You can do this by following and interacting with other editors on Twitter, participating in online groups like the Editors’ Association of Earth (on Facebook), and so on.

 Cultivating clients may require sending letters of introduction to publishers you want to work with or answering questions in an online writers’ group to establish your expertise and perhaps connect with potential clients.

 Doing it yourself can require a big commitment, I know.
-The first time I tried to figure out how an ecommerce plugin works (to sell classes on my website) it took me days to wade through all of the documentation and make it go.
-But the next time I needed to configure a plugin for ecommerce, it was much easier and took me an hour or two.
-Not only did I save money—for both website updates—I also learned a lot about what I needed an ecommerce plugin to be able to do and I understood a lot more clearly what ecommerce plugins can actually accomplish.
+The first time I tried to figure out how an e-commerce plugin works (to sell classes on my website), it took me days to wade through all of the documentation and make it go.
+But the next time I needed to configure a plugin for e-commerce, it was much easier and took me an hour or two.
+Not only did I save money—for both website updates—but I also learned a lot about what I needed an e-commerce plugin to be able to do, and I understood a lot more clearly what e-commerce plugins can actually accomplish.

 Investing time and effort instead of money also means being patient, which can be hard when you’re feeling stressed about money.
 This weekend was the first time someone requested to join the Club Ed forums and I didn’t know them from a class I’ve taught—and I opened the Club Ed forums in December.
 Freelance editing is not a get-rich-quick scheme.